zaaden77/ansible-config-mgt1/README.md

 # ansible-config-mgt1
-Test run
+-Test run
-First build
+- First build
-Testing to validate build is working properly
+- Testing to validate build is working properly
-Adding a new build
+- Adding a new build
-Validation testing
+- Validation testing
-New changes validation test
+- New changes validation test
-Introduction to new Jenkins/job enhancement
+- Introduction to new Jenkins/job enhancement
+- Ansible refactoring & status